Tuesday, October 29, 2024

 If you know me, I have been a part of the FGC since the time when Naruto: Clash of Ninja comes out on the GameCube.
 I have never been a part of an offline tournament because it is a thinking thing when it comes to watching what my opponent is doing and I don't think I'll be ready to participate in one of them.

-The first thing I want to see is an endless roster of characters.
+The next thing I want to see is an endless roster of characters.
 League of Legends has an endless roster of characters and they keep adding more of them endlessly.
 While the game has skins, 2XKO will be getting more characters during pre-launch development.
 But it's unknown if the game is gonna get more characters post-launch.
 If the game launches, we can find out.
 There is one thing we do know for sure.
 On future playtests, future characters will be locked and they would be unlocked by using currency or completing missions.
 For the stages, we can get more of them and they can be unlocked by default.

-The second thing I want to see is different voices and effects on skins.
+The next thing I want to see is different voices and effects on skins.
 You know that League of Legends handled having skins with different voices and effects.
 We know that 2XKO will have different skins, so they should also have different voices and effects.

 First off, the Variable Cross feature.
 Since we entered the PS3 and Xbox 360 era, one of the fighting games that flopped was Street Fighter X Tekken.
 I loved playing Street Fighter X Tekken.
 This game has the Cross Assault feature that allows the player to use both characters together for a limited time and the jingle plays during the time depending on the composition.
 That is the coolest thing the game had.
-And it has the game mode where Cross Assault is permanent and this is a game mode 2XKO must have since the game has up to four players like Street Fighter X Tekken and Mortal Kombat.
+However, the round ends when the point character dies on Street Fighter X Tekken and doesn't have assists, so let's think a little more in line with SEGA vs. Capcom: The Next Level.

-However, like Tekken Tag Tournament, the round ends when the point character dies on Street Fighter X Tekken and doesn't have assists, so let's think a little more in line with SEGA vs. Capcom: The Next Level.
 Assist characters have their own super gauge and it is the first game to have that until Beta 2 where assist characters no longer having their own gauge and now share the super gauge with the point character on Tag Mode and has the Variable Cross feature.
-Then 2XKO came along to have the super gauge on each character.
-But I think each character having their own super gauge is a bit absurd, so each side needs to have one super gauge.
-For the Variable Cross feature in 2XKO, it can burn all three bars of your super gauge and becomes unavailable when you're down to one character.
+Then 2XKO came along to have the super gauge on each character, which I believe that it is a perfect evaluation for something I'll tell you about later.
+The Variable Cross feature in 2XKO would burn all three bars of the assist character's super gauge and becomes unavailable when you're down to one character.
+It is performed with pressing down twice and the tag button.

 Now let's move on to the next one, which is cinematic tag supers.
 Street Fighter X Tekken handled Cross Arts.
 They burn all three bars of the super gauge.
 But let's think a little more in line with Naruto: Clash of Ninja Revolution 2.
 It has tag supers per se, but I don't mean follow it in terms of gameplay because there are not that many unique tag supers in Naruto: Clash of Ninja Revolution 2.
 But 2XKO would have a lot of unique cinematic team supers depending on what characters you have on your team and they are executed by pressing down twice and two special buttons and the tag button simultaneously.
-They require all three bars of your super gauge.
+They require all three bars of your super gauge for both characters.
 However, the feature is unavailable like the Variable Cross feature when you have one character left on your team.

 Here's the fourth thing I like to see implemented to 2XKO.
 That is cinematic lv.
 3 supers.
 We know that there are currently cinematic supers that burn two bars of your super gauge, but two bars doesn't fit with the cinematic flavor on supers.
 What would really make sense is that cinematic supers must burn all three bars.
 Think of Them's Fightin' Herds where level three supers are so cinematic and are similar to BlazBlue's Astral Heat.